Available for: Major, Minor

-By choosing a major in computer science, you can develop expertise in systems analysis, software development, networking and wireless technologies, artificial intelligence, computer graphics and animation or computer music.
+By choosing a major in computer science, students develop expertise in systems analysis, software development, networking and wireless technologies, artificial intelligence, computer graphics and animation or computer music.

-While the fundamentals of computer science are important in our curriculum, we place a particular emphasis on software development and software engineering, and so the practical implementation of core concepts is vital to our students' attaining a firm understanding.
+While the fundamentals of computer science are important in the curriculum, the major places a particular emphasis on software development and software engineering, and so the practical implementation of core concepts is vital to students' attaining a firm understanding.
 Courses are constructed to be strongly project-oriented.
-We also provide research opportunities for our students, and a number of them have given talks on their work at national and international professional meetings, won awards and published in professional journals.
-This combination of research with practical implementation experience gives our students a competitive advantage when they apply to graduate schools or look for jobs.
+Also provided are research opportunities for students, and currently a number of them have given talks on their work at national and international professional meetings, won awards and published in professional journals.
+This combination of research with practical implementation experience gives Stetson's computer science students a competitive advantage when they apply to graduate schools or look for jobs.
 Recent student work has included augmented reality for the iPhone, fuzzy logic for improving network performance, automated music composition employing memetic algorithms, design of optimal keyboard interfaces for mobile devices to optimize speed and accuracy, and the development and implementation of algorithms for covert VoIP communication.

 Academics and Research

-All students in our department are required to complete a year-long research sequence for the senior project.
+All students in the department are required to complete a year-long research sequence for the senior project.
 This research is tailored to the interests and strengths of the individual student.
-A faculty adviser will work individually with you during your senior research year, providing guidance and support as needed.
+A faculty adviser works individually with students during their senior research year, providing guidance and support as needed.

 Awards and Recognition

-Our students have been successful in obtaining Research Experience for Undergraduates (R.E.U.) grants at prestigious universities like the University of California and University of Texas.
-They have also been successful at obtaining Stetson Undergraduate Research Experience (S.U.R.E.) grants.
+Computer science students have been successful in obtaining Research Experience for Undergraduates grants at prestigious universities like the University of California and University of Texas.
+They have also been successful at obtaining Stetson Undergraduate Research Experience grants.